Measurement Model

 Update Devices

-After the addition of measurement devices to the Measurement composite type, users possess the flexibility to modify all parameters as defined in the function that added these measurement devices.
+After the addition of measurement devices to the Measurement type, users possess the flexibility to modify all parameters as defined in the function that added these measurement devices.

 Update Voltmeter